 - You can typically choose to receive regular payments monthly, quarterly, half-yearly or yearly.

 - If it’s a lifetime annuity, you remove the worry of outliving your savings.

-- Any income you receive from an annuity you purchase using your super money is tax free from age 60.
+- Any income you receive from an annuity, which you purchase using your super money, is tax-free from age 60.

 - You might not be able to transfer your annuity money to another pension product.

 - In the long run, an annuity might pay lower returns than a market-linked investment.

 - Depending on the annuity type, little or no benefit may be payable to your beneficiaries.

 The Age Pension is a different type of pension altogether as it’s a government benefit paid to you, from between age 65 and 67, depending on when you were born and if you’re eligible.